Introduction - Make Ansys find PolyUMod

 In this post I will show you how to make sure Ansys Mechanical finds and uses PolyUMod during a FE simulation.
 It turns out that Ansys comes with a default user material model that is used if no other user-material model is found.
 Note that the PolyUMod installer should normally set up everything that is discussed here, and it should just work!
+Read on to learn how to make Ansys find PolyUMod.

 Step 1: Make Sure PolyUMod is installed